lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

     :type vars_of_interest: list of str, optional
     :param figsize: Size of each individual plot, default is ``(5, 5)``.
 Used when only one plot is being generated or when saving individual plots.
     :type figsize: tuple of int, optional
-    :param grid_figsize: Size of the overall grid of plots when multiple plots are generated in a grid.
+    :param subplot_figsize: Size of the overall grid of subplots when multiple plots are generated.
 Ignored when only one plot is being generated or when saving individual plots.
 If not specified, it is calculated based on ``figsize``, ``n_rows``, and ``n_cols``.
-    :type grid_figsize: tuple of int, optional
+    :type subplot_figsize: tuple of int, optional
     :param hist_color: Color of the histogram bars, default is ``'#0000FF'``.
     :type hist_color: str, optional
     :param kde_color: Color of the KDE plot, default is ``'#FF0000'``.